-The gently rolling Kilpatrick Hills is a popular day hiking area for Glaswegians.
+The gently rolling Kilpatrick Hills are a popular area for day hiking among Glaswegians.

 Contents: